canonical/certification-docs/Policy_Guide.rst

 reserve the certificate until such time as the SUT has been made GA and the Partner has notified us that it's OK to publish the certificate.

+In addition to publishing basic information about Server Models that are certified, we will publish the test and support status of any Vendor Approved Options that are applicable to that Server Model.

 Test Tool Development
 ---------------------
 We will develop and maintain the Suite for all testing situations.
 We will make available the Suite in a publicly facing repository along with any necessary dependency packages.

+All test scripts and tools will be completely open source software where possible.
+Proprietary tools are generally not acceptable for official Ubuntu Server Certification Testing.
+Any exceptions to this rule will be decided on a case by case basis by the Certification Team.

 Test Tool Maintenance and Bug Fixing
 ''''''''''''''''''''''''''''''''''''
 We will investigate and resolve reported bugs in the Suite.
-We will maintain the Suite code to ensure it runs reliably on all current Ubuntu LTS versions.
+We will maintain the Suite code to ensure it runs reliably on the two most recent Ubuntu LTS versions.

 Website Maintenance and Bug Fixes
 '''''''''''''''''''''''''''''''''